SECOND WORLD WAR STORIES

 THE IMPORTANCE OF BELLS

-To commemorate the 75th anniversary of VE Day and to remember and thank those who fought for our freedom, a solitary bell at St Michael’s will ring in advance of 11am on the 8th May up to the 2 minutes silence and then afterwards to signal the end of the silence.
+To commemorate the 75th anniversary of VE Day and to remember and thank those who fought for our freedom, a solitary bell at St Michael’s was rung in advance of 11am on the 8th May and then afterwards to signal the end of the silence.

 Thirty voices, seventy five years, one story